Royal Mail: Universal service

 Royal Mail is required by law to maintain the universal service, whereby items of a specific size can be sent to any location within the United Kingdom for a fixed price, not affected by distance.
 The Postal Services Act 2011 guaranteed that Royal Mail would continue to provide the universal service until at least 2021.

-On 20 January 2025, Royal Mail announced that it is expected to be permitted to discontinue Saturday deliveries for second-class letters under proposals put forward by Ofcom.
-The plans also include a reduction in postal delivery targets.The postal and communications regulator has proposed that second-class letter deliveries operate on alternate weekdays while maintaining first-class letter deliveries six days a week.
+On 20 January 2025, Royal Mail announced that it expected to be permitted to discontinue Saturday deliveries for second-class letters under proposals put forward by Ofcom.
+The plans also included a reduction in postal delivery targets.The postal and communications regulator has proposed that second-class letter deliveries operate on alternate weekdays, while maintaining first-class letter deliveries six days a week.

 Special Delivery

 Royal Mail Special Delivery is an expedited mail service that guarantees delivery by 1 p.m. or 9 a.m. the next day for an increased cost.
 In the event that the item does not arrive on time, there is a money back guarantee.
 It insures goods to the value of £50 for 9 a.m. or £750 for 1 p.m.
 An extra fee can be paid to extend the insurance coverage to up to £2,500 (for either service).
 Exceptions to the delivery guarantee exist for certain postcodes.